 In previous versions of GULP it was necessary to specify where library files and the documentation could be found by editing the source code.
 This has now been replaced by the use of two environment variables, GULP_LIB and GULP_DOC, respectively.
-Under tcsh these can be set as follows:
+Under tesh these can be set as follows:

+'''

+setenv GULP_DOC /Users/myname/gulp5.0/Docs

+setenv GULP_LIB /Users/myname/gulp5.0/Libraries

+'''

-setenv GULP_DOC /Users/myname/gulp3.4/Docs setenv GULP_LIB /Users/myname/gulp3.4/Libraries or by using appropriate commands under other Unix shells.
+or by using appropriate commands under other Unix shells.